-The total CO_2 emissions associated with PC and CSC manufacturing are compared in Table 2.
+The total CO_2 emissions associated with PC and CSC manufacturing are compared in Table 1.
 Note that CSC clinker production offers the potential to reduce CO_2 release associated with cement manufacturing by as much as 30%.

-Table 2: CO2 emissions during the production of PC and CSC clinker (Note: The CO2 associated with the electrical energy usage in the cement making process is not considered.)
+Table 1: CO2 emissions during the production of PC and CSC clinker (Note: The CO2 associated with the electrical energy usage in the cement making process is not considered.)

-CO 2 emissions from: Per tonne of PC clinker Per tonne of CSC clinker
+CO 2 emissions from: Per ton of PC clinker Per ton of CSC clinker

 Limestone decomposition 540 kg 375 kg

 Fossil fuel combustion 270 kg 190 kg

 Total CO 2 emissions 810 kg 565 kg

-2.2.3 Energy requirements and CO2 emissions during production of Solidia Cement clinker.
+1.2.3 Energy requirements and CO2 emissions during production of Solidia Cement clinker.

 Recently, the first, industrial Solidia Cement production campaign was performed in a North American plant of the LafargeHolcim group.
 This campaign sought to prove the production feasibility in a modern industrial preheated kiln.
-Approximately 5000 tonnes of Solidia Cement clinker were produced based on raw materials available in the quarry of the plant.
+Approximately 5000 tons of Solidia Cement clinker was produced.
 The raw mix was adapted to meet the chemical specifications and the wollastonite (CS) and rankinite (C_3S_2) clinker phases of Solidia Cement.
-This was accomplished by reducing the limestone content and favouring the silica source

 During the production campaign, CO_2 emissions and energy consumption (specific heat consumption) were tracked in order to assess the relevance of the theoretical numbers indicated above.
 In order to adequately compare the production of PC and Solidia Cement clinker, stable production periods were taken into account for each cement type, not only in the same plant, but in the same kiln.
-The measurements, highlighted in Table 3, confirm the predicted energy and CO_2 savings.
+The measurements, highlighted in Table 2, confirm the predicted energy and CO_2 savings.

 PC clinker Solidia clinker

 Period Normal production Stable production

 period

 Specific heat GJ/t ck 3.89 3.16

 consumption (SHC)

 Stack CO 2 % 24.4 14.2

-CO 2 emissions Nm3/t ck 474 334
+CO 2 emissions Nm 3 /t ck 474 334

-Table 3: Industrial Solidia Cement clinker trial measurements
+Table 2: Industrial Solidia Cement clinker trial measurements

 In terms of energy, a 20% savings was measured for the specific heat consumption (SHC).
 This SHC savings is slightly lower than expected because the production rate of Solidia Cement clinker in the kiln was not yet equal to that of PC clinker.
-It was noted that the Solidia Cement clinker behaviour in the kiln is different than that of PC clinker.
+It was noted that the Solidia Cement clinker behavior in the kiln is different than that of PC clinker.
 Room for considerable improvement in Solidia Cement clinker production remains.

 It should also be noted that the typical plant fuel utilization was modified for the Solidia Cement clinker production.
-Only the main burner, fed with petcoke, coal and recycled plastic, was used during Solidia Cement production.
+Only the main burner, fed with petcoke, coal and recycled plastic, was used.
 PC production used the main burner in the same manner, but tires were also fed into the back end of the kiln.

 The reduction in CO_2 emissions during Solidia Cement clinker production is in accordance with expected values.
-Measurements at the stack of the plant confirmed that conversion from PC production to Solidia Cement production resulted in CO_2 emission savings of more than 30%.
+Measurements at the stack of the plant confirmed that conversion from PC production to Solidia Cement production resulted in CO_2 emission savings of about 30%.

-In conclusion, measured reductions in the SHC and CO2 emissions during the first industrial Solidia Cement clinker production campaign match predictions.
+In conclusion, measured reductions in the SHC and CO_2 emissions during the first industrial Solidia Cement clinker production campaign match predictions.
 Further improvements of these parameters are expected as clinker production is optimized.

-3 CONCRETE MIXING, FORMING AND CURING PROCESSES
+2 CONCRETE MIXING, FORMING AND CURING PROCESSES